JS55CT/WME-GeoFile/README.md

 Relative to the original code by Timbones, the following enhancements have been made:

 1. **User Interface Improvements**:
+   - Added a user-friendly GEO tab within the WME Scripts sidebar for managing geometry imports and settings.
    - Added styling to form elements (buttons, sliders, labels, etc.) for a better user experience.
-   - Added a user-friendly GEO tab within the WME Scripts sidebar for managing geometry imports and settings.
+   - Added user input section for label value for Geo Files (GeoJSON, KML, etc) that have attributes.

 2. **Customization Options**:
    - Added options for customizing layer properties such as color, font size, fill opacity, line style, and label positions.